+Laila Shereen Sakr is a digital media theorist and artist working in computational art, live cinema, data visualization, and media activism.
+She is Assistant Professor of Film and Media Studies at UC Santa Barbara.
+Her work uses media analytics, visualization, and immersive storytelling techniques to map how participation in virtual worlds and networked publics have influenced the formation of a virtual body politic.
+This research led her to design the R-Shief media system for archiving and analyzing content from social networking sites, and the cyborg representation of VJ Um Amel.
 Shereen Sakr has shown in solo and group exhibitions and performances at galleries and museums across the Americas, Europe, and the Middle East, and has published extensively.
 She holds an M.F.A. in Digital Arts and New Media from University of California, Santa Cruz, an M.A. in Arab Studies from Georgetown University, and a PhD in Media Arts + Practice from the University of Southern California.
-As of July 2015 she will be an assistant professor in the Department of Film and Media Studies at UC Santa Barbara.
-Recent reviews appear in The Wall Street Journal, Science, The Chronicle of Higher Education, Fast Company, Voice of America, Art Territories, Digital Media and Learning, Egypt Independent, Mada Masr, Jadaliyya, and The Creators Project.
+Recent reviews appear in The Wall Street Journal, Science, The Chronicle of Higher Education, Fast Company, The Huffington Post, The Guardian, Voice of America, The Monocle, Art Territories, Digital Media and Learning, Egypt Independent, Mada Masr, Jadaliyya, and The Creators Project.